petra126/rock_paper_scissors/README.md

 ## Controls

 - ESC → Exit the game
-- Show Rock, Paper, or Scissors hand gesture in the webcam ROI
+- Rock → Closed fist
+- Scissors → Two fingers raised
+- Paper → All five fingers open

+---

+## Tips for Best Results

+- Use the game in front of a plain background (ideally a white wall) to improve hand detection.
+- Keep your laptop steady during the background calibration phase (when the text `WAIT: GETTING BACKGROUND` is shown).
+- Do not place your hand inside the red ROI (red) box until the calibration is finished, otherwise the background will not be captured correctly.
+- Hold your hand straight towards the camera so the fingers can be recognized more accurately.

 ---

 ## How it Works